Ezola Foster: Early activism

 Foster first ran for office in 1986, securing the Republican nomination for the California Assembly's 48th district.
 In the general election, she faced incumbent assemblywoman Maxine Waters; a third candidate, Libertarian José "Joe" Castañeda, was also in the race.
-In the three-person race, Foster placed second, securing 12.77 percent of the vote but losing to Waters by 72 percentage points.
+In the three-person race, Foster placed second, securing 12.77% of the vote but losing to Waters by 72 percentage points.
 In 1992, she was a staunch defender of the police officers in the Rodney King beating case and organized a testimonial dinner for Laurence Powell, one of the convicted officers, in 1995.

 In 1994, while teaching at Bell High School in Bell, California, Foster was a public advocate of Proposition 187, a California ballot initiative to deny government programs of social services, health care, and public education to illegal immigrants.
-Her position was extremely unpopular at the school where she taught, which was 90 percent Hispanic.
-In 1996, she appeared on PBS's MacNeil/Lehrer NewsHour to promote her new political book, What's Right for All Americans.
+Her position was extremely unpopular at the school where she taught, which was 90% Hispanic.
+In 1996, she appeared on PBS's MacNeil/Lehrer NewsHour to promote her political book, What's Right for All Americans.
 During her appearance, she argued that illegal immigration was responsible for the low quality of Los Angeles schools; some of her colleagues at the school condemned her in an open letter.
-Two days later, she attended an anti-illegal immigration rally where several of her supporters were attacked by members of the Progressive Labor Party, who allegedly wanted to harm Foster herself.
+Two days later, she spoke an anti-immigration rally funded by Voice of Citizens Together.
+A group of students from her school threw frozen cans of soda at her, following which a fight broke out.
 Shortly thereafter, she left her job, which she calls a necessity resulting from her treatment at work.
-She went on speaking tours for the John Birch Society and took workers' compensation for an undisclosed mental disorder—which she describes as "stress" and "anxiety"—until her official retirement as a teacher in 1998.
+She subsequently went on speaking tours for the John Birch Society and took workers' compensation for an undisclosed mental disorder—which she described as "stress" and "anxiety"—until her official retirement as a teacher in 1998.

 Foster appeared on Larry King Live, CBS This Morning, CNN & CO., Nightline, NewsTalk Television, CNN Live, MSNBC, Politically Incorrect, and various CBS, NBC, and ABC newscasts.